 This report is available to users in India for ₹40,000 + applicable taxes

-Growth in air passenger traffic to moderate in 2017-18
+Growth in air passenger traffic at airports to decline further in fiscal 2019

-Overall passenger traffic at airports is projected to grow at a compound annual growth rate (CAGR) of about 12-14% during 2016-17 to 2021-22 --domestic traffic 13-15% and international traffic 9-10%.
-While domestic share in total passenger traffic is pegged to increase, it is dependent on growthof domestic GDP and airport infrastructure (through greenfield and brownfield projects) and revival in global economy.
+Overall passenger traffic at airports is projected to clock 12-14% compound annual growth rate (CAGR) between fiscals 2017 and 2022 -- with domestic traffic expected togrow by 13-15%, and international traffic by 9-10%.
+While the domestic share of total passenger traffic is pegged to increase, it is dependent on growth in gross domesticproduct (GDP) and airport infrastructure (through greenfield and brownfield projects), as well as a revival in the global economy.